-The Kattegat is the only sub-basin out of three with set reduction targets for nitrogen inputs where the input was significantly below MAI in 2018 (Key messages figure 1 and Results table 1a).
-However, since the reference period (1997-2003), a statistically significant reduction of nitrogen input has been achieved to all sub-basins except the Gulf of Riga, where no reduction has been observed (Results figure 1).
-The highest observed input reduction was to the Kattegat (23%), Bothnian Sea and Danish Straits (both 22%), the lowest to the Baltic Proper (10%) (Results figure 1).
-Nitrogen inputs to the entire Baltic Sea have been reduced by 12% since the reference period.
+The Kattegat is the only sub-basin out of three with set reduction targets for nitrogen inputs where the input was significantly below MAI in 2019 (Key messages figure 1 and Results table 1a).
+However, since the reference period (1997-2003), a statistically significant reduction of nitrogen input has been achieved to all sub-basins except the Gulf of Riga, where no reduction has been observed (Results figure 2).
+The highest observed input reduction was to Bothnian Sea, Danish Straits, and the Kattegat (all with 22%), the lowest to the Baltic Proper (9%) (Results figure 1).
+Nitrogen inputs to the entire Baltic Sea have been reduced by 11% since the reference period.

 Results table 1.
-The trend-based estimate for normalized annual inputs of (a) nitrogen and (b) phosphorus during 2017.
+The trend-based estimate for normalized annual inputs of (a) nitrogen and (b) phosphorus during 2019.

-The table also contains data on statistical uncertainty, the remaining reduction needed to reach MAI and inputs in 2018 including statistical uncertainty in percentages of MAI.
+The table also contains data on statistical uncertainty, the remaining reduction needed to reach MAI and inputs in 2019 including statistical uncertainty in percentages of MAI.
 Classification of achieving MAI is given in colours: green=MAI fulfilled, yellow=fulfilment is not determined due to statistical uncertainty, and red=MAI not fulfilled.
 (Units in columns 2-5: tonnes per year).
 NOTE: For consistency with MAI no rounding (to tenth, hundreds or thousands) has been performed in the indicator.